gmalim/NBA_analysis/README_AllStars.md

 - All-Star level players can transfer between conferences during a season. (*In 2018 for instance, Blake Griffin transferred from the Clippers in the Western Conference to the Pistons in the Eastern Conference*).
 - All-Star selection is not only determined by a player's individual performance, but also by his team's performance before the All-Star break.
 Team performance is included in the analysis by the *TW* statistic (i.e. the number of team wins per season), but no attempt has been made to tune the weight of this statistic compared to other data features. (*In 2018 for instance, Klay Thompson and  Draymond Green played for the Golden State Warriors, the defending NBA champions*).
 - Similarly, All-Star selection is (partly) based on fan voting, and therefore popular players can get selected even if they played poorly during the season.
-- Predictions for NBA seasons affected by a lock-out (i.e. the 1998–99 and 2011-2012 seasons were shortened to 50 and 66 regular season games per team respectively) may be sub-optimal.
+- The 1998–99 and 2011-2012 NBA seasons were shortened to 50 and 66 regular season games per team respectively due to a lock-out.
+Therefore there was no All-Star game in 1998-99, while the analysis might be suboptimal for 2011-2012.